-TODOR STEFANOV, Leiden University, The Netherlands
+SVETLANA MINAKOVA and TODOR STEFANOV, Leiden University

 Many modern applications require execution of Convolutional Neural Networks (CNNs) on edge devices, such as mobile phones or embedded platforms.
-This can be challenging as the state-of-the art CNNs are memory-costly, whereas the memory budget of edge devices is highly limited.
+This can be challenging, as the state-of-the art CNNs are memory costly, whereas the memory budget of edge devices is highly limited.
 To address this challenge, a variety of CNN memory reduction methodologies have been proposed.
 Typically, the memory of a CNN is reduced using methodologies such as pruning and quantization.
 These methodologies reduce the number or precision of CNN parameters, thereby reducing the CNN memory cost.
-When more aggressive CNN memory reduction is required, the pruning and quantization methodologies can be combined with CNN memory reuse methodologies.
-The latter methodologies reuse device memory allocated for storage of CNN intermediate computational results, thereby further reducing the CNN memory cost.
-However, the existing memory reuse methodologies are unfit for CNN-based applications that exploit pipeline parallelism available within the CNNs or use multiple CNNs to perform their functionality.
-In this paper, we therefore propose a novel CNN memory reuse methodologies to offer efficient memory reuse for a wide range of CNN-based applications.
+When more aggressive CNN memory reduction is required, the pruning and quantization methodologies can be combined with CNN memory reuse methodologies are unfit for CNN-based applications that exploit pipeline parallelism available within the CNNs or use multiple CNNs to perform their functionality.
+In this article, we therefore propose a novel CNN memory reuse methodology.
+In our methodology, we significantly extend and combine two existing CNN memory reuse methodologies to offer efficient memory reuse for a wide range of CNN-based applications.